DivyanshuKaintura/Enlightener/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Installation of weights.keras
+You need to download the weights.keras file from this [link](https://drive.google.com/file/d/1yXIi2eEQTjYcqVxeCvMnKvRzJIhuruJN/view?usp=drive_link).
+Now paste the file in the directory:
+### `backend/ensembler/weights/`

+## Gemini API key
+You need to insert your API key in the `gemini_agent.py` file.
+You can get the API key from this [link](https://ai.google.dev/gemini-api?gad_source=1&gclid=Cj0KCQjw28W2BhC7ARIsAPerrcK6kT7PlDcrp4EI0fiHrSuKKhhh3wHZeckAyHCwNNW8LnRtWOKh9zwaAtfyEALw_wcB&authuser=5).

 ## Initiating the backend